-A commonly asked question is when can I resume exercise after rhinoplasty?
+A commonly asked question is when can I return to the gym or just resume exercise after rhinoplasty?
 Since, not all exercise is the same and not all rhinoplasties are the same this serves as a general guide which patients should ask Dr. Shah and his staff for their exact case.

 Activity Level: No exercise

-- Patients are limited to walking around at a light pace.
+- 1 week after rhinoplasty, patients are limited to walking around at a light pace and avoid heavy lifting.
 It is vital to not raise your blood pressure here as it can trigger epistaxis, swelling and shift the nose.

-- Patient can engage in limited exercise focusing on weights.
+- 2 weeks after surgery, the patient can engage in limited exercise focusing on weights.
 Patients should perform 25% of their typical workout weights and 25% of their reps.
 Special attention should be made to limit the heart rate and jostling of the head or nose.

 - Inversions in such activity as downward dog in yoga should be avoided.